justinlettau/sql-source-control/README.md

 [![Dev Dependency Status](https://david-dm.org/justinlettau/sql-source-control/dev-status.svg)](https://david-dm.org/justinlettau/sql-source-control?type=dev)

 # SQL Source Control
-Simple CLI for getting SQL into source control systems.
+`sql-source-control` is an open source CLI for scripting out SQL objects into a flat file structure for use with source control systems such as Git, SVN or Mercurial.
+Under the hood, `sql-source-control` discovers database objects and scripts them out using native database code.
+All SQL scripts are placed in the `sql-database` directory.
+From there, you can use you any source control CLI or GUI to commit to your source control system.

 # Installation
 ```